 We weren’t aware of the adventure even surrounding Mr. Barnum’s death in 1936.
 He was at his summer home on Isle Royale when a boat trip around the island was interrupted by a storm.
 Barnum took refuge from the heavy waves at the Belle Isle resort and rented a cabin for the night.
 At 11 p.m. that evening Barnum missed a step at the cabin door and fell, fracturing his hip.
 He waited until the fishing boat, Winyah, arrived 36 hours later to take him to a hospital in Duluth.
 He died 10 days later.

-The article also includes a picture of Mr. George G. Barnum’s home built in 1910 which is 100 years old this year and is now The Firelight Inn Bed and Breakfast.
+The article also includes a picture of Mr. George G. Barnum’s home built in 1910 which is 100 years old this year.
 The 17-room mansion boasts wood beamed ceilings, a glass-enclosed wraparound front porch and 12 fireplaces.